ShipraGupta16/pandas-challenge/README.md

 # Module 4 Challenge

+This challenge is about analyzing school and district-wide standardized test data.
+Data provided has every student's math and reading scores, as well as various information on the schools they attend.
+Our task is to aggregate the data to showcase obvious trends in school performance and summarize the analysis.

 ## PyCity Schools Analysis

 1) Charter schools have demonstrated remarkable academic success with a high overall passing percentage of over 90%, surpassing district schools.
 This achievement is particularly notable considering that charter schools operate with comparatively lower total school budgets.
 In contrast, district schools have struggled to achieve a passing percentage of over 55%, despite their higher total school budgets.<br></br>